lrahmaosr/hello/README.md

 # hello
 First assignment

-Create a program to print "Hello world!" to the console.
+Edit the file hello.py to print "Hello world!" to the console.